JeffersGlass/mkdocs-pyscript/DEVELOPMENT.md

   2. run `conda activate ./env` to enter the development environment

 ## Building JS Artifacts
-Any JavaScript changes (in `makeblocks.js`) must be rebuilt into the distributed files using `make build`.
+Any JavaScript changes (in `makeblocks.js`) must be rebuilt into the distributed files using `make build` prior to release.